cwru-courses/csds440-f23-6/Assignments/HW2.md

 6. Under what circumstances might it be beneficial to overfit?

 Answer:
 Since it results in poor generalization, overfitting is typically viewed as a concern in statistical modeling and machine learning.
-Overfitting, however, may be advantageous or at the very least acceptable in the following circumstances:
+Overfitting, however, may be advantageous or at the very least acceptable when you want the model to be susceptible to rare and unusual patterns or it helps with anomaly detection.